isograd-dev/isograd-dev.github.io/index.md

 - Testing: https://recette.isograd.com/api/usage
 - Production : https://app.isograd.com/api/usage

-The testing environment is IP-restricted: please send the IP addresses you will use to connect to the testing environment to [support@isograd.com](mailto:support@isograd.com).

 ### Use a service
 To use a service, make a POST request to the URL of the chosen environment.
 The header must contain the field `Authorization: Bearer <your_token>`.